mondyjosh/ansible/README.md

 ## Running the playbook.
 This is the bare minimum, but I eventually want to improve the execution invocation.
 Stashing here while I'm back-burnering learning Ansible.

-Run the following script to execute the `local` playbook, specifying `hosts/local.ini` as the inventory, and prompting for privilege escalation password.
+Run the following script to execute the `local.yml` playbook, specifying `local.ini` as the inventory, and prompting for privilege escalation password.

 ```bash
 ansible-playbook local.yml -i local.ini -K